Introduction to Primer

 - Check to ensure you have some disposable income if you want to play slots.

 - Visit your casino and get a player’s club card at the front counter or kiosk.

 - Pick a slot machine, make a bet, and see what happens next.

 So, what does happen next?
 One example would be what happened to me, as explained.
 Or something similar.

-If you win big at your first visit to a casino, it sets an unrealistic expectation you might take years to recover from … if ever.
+If you win big on your first visit to a casino, it sets an unrealistic expectation you might take years to recover from, if ever.
 I hope you win big on your second visit to a casino.
 That’s what happened to me.

 Once you’ve visited the casino a few times, maybe you’ll want to know more about why casinos are the way they are.
 If so, I have plenty of articles about them.
-But, that may be too soon.
+But that may be too soon.

-When you’re ready, they (and I) will be waiting here for you.
+When you’re ready, they’ll be waiting here for you.
 I hope you have a great time at the casino playing slots.
-As I’m always saying: Have fun, be safe, and make good choices.
+Have fun, be safe, and make smart choices.